repeato-qa/ios-connector/README.md

 But for the sake of completenes we provide the installation instructions also here (in case you don't have Repeato Studio installed and you are integrating the plugin into the app for someone else).

-**Please make sure your app project is opened in Xcode before proceeding.**
+👉 Please make sure your app project is opened in Xcode before proceeding. 👈

-## 2. Add library to "Swift packages" in XCode
+## 2. Add library to "Swift packages" in Xcode

 In the screenshot below you can see how we locate the swift packages in the app "MovieSwift" and then click the "+" button: